jayoung/MalikLab_bioinformaticsResources/notes/unix_intro.md

 `rmdir` remove a directory (only works if it's empty)
 `rm -r directoryName` - removes a directory and ALL of its contents (-r = recursive)
 `pwd` - show working directory
 `more file.txt` view a text file page-by-page.
-Use the space bar to see the next page, the return key to see just one more line, or the `q` key to quit looking at the file. (cat and less also let you look through files)
+Use the space bar to see the next page, the return key to see just one more line, or the `q` key to quit looking at the file. (`cat` and `less` also let you look through files)
-`head file.txt` or `tail file.txt` – show the first few or last few lines in a file
+`head file.txt` or `tail file.txt` – show the first few or last few lines in a file.
+The default is 10 lines: to see 20 lines, for example, do this: `head -20 file.txt`

 ## Examples: